AdroitAnandAI/Topic-Modelling-LDA-NMF-W2V/README.md

 _Numerical combination of LDA and NMF cascaded with W2V to categorize 1M+ multi-lingual records into a 275-node, 5-level deep category tree._

--  _This solution ranked 4th in All-India AI Hackathon, Automated Multi Label Classification, in Code Gladiators 2020 organized by Techgig._
+- _This solution ranked 4th out of 10,000+ in an All-India AI Hackathon, Automated Multi Label Classification, in Code Gladiators 2020 organized by Techgig._

 # How to run?